Tag: ole red

 Spotify Electrifies CMA Fest 2025: Here’s All You Need To Know

-When CMA Fest springs to life in Nashville each year, Spotify House is always one of the top destinations—and 2025 will be no different.
-For the sixth year, Spotify House returns with three days of nonstop country music.
+When CMA Fest springs to life in Nashville each year, Spotify House is always one of the top destinations—and 2025 was no different.
+For the sixth year, Spotify House returned with three days of nonstop country music.

-June 5-7, Spotify House will be located at the iconic Ole Red—the Blake Shelton-inspired bar, restaurant, and live music venue that’s renowned for its handpicked country music talent.
-Fans will have a place to connect with artists they love, discover new favorites, and dive deeper into the music that moves them.
+Taking place at the iconic Ole Red—the Blake Shelton-inspired bar, restaurant, and live music venue that’s renowned for its handpicked country music talent—Spotify House gave fans a place to connect with artists they love, discover new favorites, and dive deeper into the music that moves them.

-We’re also celebrating a decade of Hot Country with a fresh new look and plenty of surprises, including exclusive early access to Spotify House for top listeners of our flagship country playlist.
+We also celebrated a decade of Hot Country with a fresh new look and plenty of surprises, including exclusive early access to Spotify House for top listeners of our flagship country playlist.

 Hot Country on Spotify, in real life